 - The Successful Marriage Guide by Tom Rogers

-West Vancouver School District, International Programs (writing and editing)
+- West Vancouver School District, International Programs (writing and editing)

 - B.C. conservation group Pacific Wild

-- Two more anti-war books by Avivi I. Yavin, as part of a semi-autobiographical trilogy: The Rape of a Nation, which covers the Vietnam era, and Doves and Hawks, on Israel in the post-Six-Day-War world.

-- Babies, Blessings, and a Bountiful Life, to be self-published by Sid Effer.
+Two more anti-war books by Avivi I. Yavin, as part of a semi-autobiographical trilogy: The Rape of a Nation, which covers the Vietnam era, and Doves and Hawks, on Israel in the post-Six-Day-War world.
+Babies, Blessings, and a Bountiful Life, self-published by Sid Effer.

 This retired pediatrician recounts delightful adventures from his youth in Cuba and Brazil to his global travels in adulthood.
 Many decades after he helped countless women through challenging and sometimes life-threatening childbirths, he remains friends with former patients and their children around the world.

 - The Magical Playhouse: A conscious exploration of one’s dream reality , self-published by artist Bodhi Drope of Gibsons, BC.
-This nonfiction limited edition, accompanied by original four-colour digital art, covers the author’s spiritual journey and the powerful role that dreams and dream journalling played in his life.
+This nonfiction limited edition, accompanied by original four-colour digital art, covers the author’s spiritual journey and the powerful rol that dreams and dream journalling played in his life.

 As a former oral historian, I highly value the anecdotes that our elders carry, embodying the heritage of families, regions, cultures, and nations.
-I always encourage people to tape the stories of the old folks in their lives, so that these tales will live on in their own voices.
+I always encourage people to record the stories of the old folks in their lives, so that these tales will live on in their own voices.